tuang3142/me/headers/projects.md

 ## [bit-converter](https://github.com/tuang3142/bit-converter)

 Crypto and Fiat converter or my attempt to build a Ruby gem from a previous Python project.
 I had a lot of [fun]({% post_url 2021-08-18-gem-development %}) building this one thanks to `bundler` providing a framework.
 It had me realize that I take for granted how quickly a framework can help set up a development, and also how I need to read code more often to know how things (mainly Rails) just work together magically.
+Last but not least, [making CLI is super, super fun]({% post_url 2021-08-19-gem-development-2 %}).

 ## [sudoku](https://github.com/tuang3142/sudoku)